2005 Cronulla riots: Tenth anniversary

 The Party for Freedom (PFF) planned to mark the tenth anniversary of the events with a rally on Saturday, 12 December 2015.
 PFF chairman Nicholas Folkes was refused permission in the Supreme Court of New South Wales "on the grounds it would stir up racial hatred".
 In a separate case, the Federal Court of Australia ruled that no other person or groups could commemorate the anniversary.
 The Federal ruling was in response to a joint application by Jamal Rifi, a prominent member of the Lebanese Muslim community in Australia, and the Sutherland Shire Council who applied for the Federal Court ruling.

 In place of the rally a "halal-free" barbecue, attended by about 50, was held on Don Lucas Reserve near Wanda Beach.
 A larger number of counter protesters in "the hundreds", including Antifa members, were also present.
 A heavy police presence included the riot squad, mounted police and helicopter, and the two groups were mostly kept apart.
 Two anti-racism protesters were arrested.
 The majority of the anti-racism protesters were escorted by police to Cronulla Railway station and onto trains headed towards the city of Sydney.
 They were accompanied by riot police.

+Twenty years later

+The Bondi shooting exacerbated older ethnic and religious tensions in the community.
+In the immediate aftermath of the attack there was a threat of escalating violence with incitement circulated online focused on Cronulla, a beach near Bondi that was the epicentre of a previous anti-Arab and anti-Muslim race riot in 2005.
+In response to this, public assemblies were prohibited across the entire Sydney metro area for 14 days.

+The targets of the calls for violent retaliation were the "Middle Eastern" and broader locally-described "wog" ethnic groups, referring to Lebanese Australians and other Eastern Mediterranean ethnic groups, the target of the previous mob violence.
+The previous race riots, 20 years earlier, were triggered by local violent crimes committed by individual Lebanese Australian men in Sydney, in the context of tensions already heightened by terrorist attacks in Bali in 2002 targeting Australian tourists, and the September 11 attacks in 2001.

+A 20-year-old man appeared in court on charges of "using a carriage service to menace, harass, offend, and publicly threaten violence on grounds of race or religion", for attempting to incite retaliatory mob violence in response to the Bondi shooting.
+The article headline in The Tenterfield Star called him a "Muslim hater".
+He was denied bail.